StartDevChange/Showcase/README.md

 # Project Showcase
 Did you attend Start.Dev.Change. and start building something?!
 We want to see it!
-Add your project to this repo so other can see how awesome you are!!
+Add your project to this repo so people can see how awesome you are!!

 ## How to add your project
 1. Fork and clone this repo